2017 INTERIM FINANCIAL RESULTS

 West Coast Resources operations

-Operational and infrastructure improvements are continuing in order to further expand the operational footprint.
+Operational and infrastructure improvements continued in order to further expand the operational footprint.

 Lower Orange River operations

-Bloeddrif Mine has been placed under care and maintenance.
+Baken Mine and Bloeddrif Mine have been placed under care and maintenance.

 West Coast Resources operations